The defeat on 9th September 1513 at the hands of the English that annihilated a generation of Scottish aristocracy including King James IV

-- In early 1513, the Pope, Leo X directed that King James IV be excommunicated for his support of the French King.
+- In early 1513, Pope Leo X directed that King James IV be excommunicated for his support of the French King.
 Following Flodden, the Pope issued an order permitting James IV’s body to be buried in consecrated ground with full funeral rites.
-In spite of this no burial was conducted.
+In spite of this, no burial was conducted.
 This may reflect contemporary concerns that the body was not the King’s.

 - King James’ bloody surcoat was sent to the Queen, Catherine of Aragon in London.
 Catherine sent it on to Henry VIII in France.

 - King James’ sword and a ring from his hand were passed to the College of Heralds in London, where it is still held.
 It may be that this was the turquoise ring sent by Anne of Brittany to encourage James to invade England.

 - Sir William Molyneux is buried in St Helens Church, Sefton.
 His tomb commemorates his part in leading the archers of Lancashire at Flodden and refers to the letter of thanks he received from King Henry VIII.

 - Sir Robert Ashton, who commanded a party of archers at Flodden, installed a window in his parish church at St Leonard’s, Middleton, now in Greater Manchester, commemorating each of the 17 archers and their chaplain.

 - The ‘Archers of Ettrick’ were known in Scotland as ‘The Flowers of the Forest’.
 They perished nearly to a man at Flodden and the mournful tune of the same name is used at funerals in Scotland for the Dead March.
 Indeed it is considered a bad omen to play the tune, ‘The Flowers of the Forest’ on any other occasion.